adarshkv159/ai-demos/06-pose_detection/README.md

-# PoseNet Single-Person Inference with NPU Delegate on Phycore-imx8m plus (Python)
+# Pose-Estimation Multi-Person Inference with NPU Delegate on Phycore-imx8m plus (Python)

-This project demonstrates how to run google-corel [project - PoseNet](https://github.com/google-coral/project-posenet)  on a phycore-imx8m plus  using the TensorFlow Lite Runtime.
+This project demonstrates how to run mobilenet_v2 (pose-estimation)  on a phycore-imx8m plus  using the TensorFlow Lite Runtime.
 It attempts to load an NPU delegate if available, falling back to CPU inference otherwise.
-After inference, it uses DBSCAN clustering to select and render keypoints belonging to the main (highest‐confidence) person in the frame.

 ---